Janardhan11/No-Reference-Image-Quality-Reference/README.md

 No-Reference Image Quality Assessment (NRIQA) is a machine learning model that predicts image quality without needing a high-quality reference image.
 It uses a Convolutional Neural Network (CNN) trained on the TID2013 dataset to classify images into different quality levels.

+✔ Objective: Predict image quality in real-time.
+      ✔ Dataset Used: TID2013
-✔ Objective: Predict image quality in real-time.✔ Dataset Used: TID2013✔ Model Type: TensorFlow/Keras CNN✔ Deployment: Hugging Face Spaces + Gradio
+      ✔ Model Type: TensorFlow/Keras CNN
+      ✔ Deployment: Hugging Face Spaces + Gradio

 🔍 Features

-✅ Predicts the perceived quality of an image.✅ Outputs a Mean Opinion Score (MOS) and quality category (Excellent, Good, Average, Poor, Very Poor).✅ Works without requiring a reference image.✅ Supports real-time predictions using Gradio.
+✅ Predicts the perceived quality of an image.
+✅ Outputs a Mean Opinion Score (MOS) and quality category (Excellent, Good, Average, Poor, Very Poor).
+✅ Works without requiring a reference image.
+✅ Supports real-time predictions using Gradio.

 📺 Dataset Used

-We used the TID2013 dataset, which consists of 3,000 distorted images across 24 reference images with 5 different levels of distortion.
+We used the TID2013 dataset, which consists of 3,000 distorted images across 25 reference images with 5 different levels of distortion.
 Each image has a Mean Opinion Score (MOS) based on human perception.

 🗂 Dataset Structure: